What is an Assignment?

-Builder’s requirements, process and fees should be determined once the buyer confirms that they possess the right to assign the agreement as per the contract.
+Builder’s requirements, process, and fees should be determined once the buyer confirms that they possess the right to assign the agreement as per the contract.
 If the agreement prohibits assignment and the builder refuses to allow them, the original buyer will have to wait to sell the property after closing.

-In many circumstances, builder’s consent to agreement assignment can be obtained even if such consent was not present in the original contract.
+In many circumstances, the builder’s consent to agreement assignment can be obtained even if such consent was not present in the original contract.
 Many builders waive the assignment prohibiting clause from the agreement once builder specified criteria and forms with fees are followed.

 The sales office can help in determining if the builder can provide consent and under what conditions.
-Different builders have a varying set of processes on assignment of their properties.
+Different builders have a varying set of processes on the assignment of their properties.

 What are the Salient Features of the Assignment Process?

 - The buyer takes over the assignment agreement and pays the adjustments to the builder at the time of closing.
 New and original buyers may split the adjustments if that is decided as per the agreement

 - Assignment fees are typically paid by the original buyer to the builder

 - In the original contract, the buyer has paid deposits to the builder.
 Once the contract gets assigned to the new buyer, they also take over the deposits.
 In most cases, the original buyer gets their deposits back once the builder gives their signed consent to the assignment of property to the new buyer.

 - The original buyer gains by the difference of funds at the time of final closing.

 - The closing of the transaction is dependent on the construction level of the condo unit.
 The buyer can occupy the unit once the occupancy closing takes place.
 Once the occupancy closing is done, once the builder signs the consent to an assignment, the final closing date can be set.